 Advertisement

 Home LIFE & CULTURE Entertainment

-The nominations are finally in for 2025 Oscars, with many shocks, surprises and notable exclusions making up the list of Academy Awards hopefuls.
+The 2025 Oscars have finally begun, and with many shocks, surprises and notable exclusions making up the list of Academy Awards nominees, it’s bound to be another night to remember for the winners.

+Advertisement